 Included with Adoption Fees

 • Spay or neuter surgery

-• Complimentary veterinary exam-courtesy of local participating veterinarians **must be within 10 days of adoption
+• Complimentary Wellness Exam - courtesy of local participating veterinarians **must be made within 10 days of adoption

 • Adoption information - contract and policy

 • Goodie Bag for your new adopted pet!